knative/specs/specs/eventing/data-plane.md

 ### Derived (Reply) Events

 In some applications, an event recipient MAY emit an event in reaction to a received event.
-Components MAY choose to support this pattern by accepting an encoded CloudEvent in the HTTP response.
-The sender SHOULD NOT assume that a received reply event is directly related to the event sent in the HTTP request.
+Senders MAY choose to support this pattern by accepting an encoded CloudEvent in the HTTP response.

 An event sender MAY document support for this pattern by including a `Prefer: reply` header in the HTTP POST request.
 This header indicates to the